Audio Theory and Practice

 In a nutshell

-- learn about the principles and functions of video, audio and multimedia systems while gaining core skills
+- Learn about the principles and functions of video, audio and multimedia systems

-- learn the theory behind video, audio, IT and IP practices
+- Develop your understanding of the theory behind video, audio, IT and IP practices

 This is for you if...

-you are interested in how media reaches a worldwide and local audience
+You’re interested in how media reaches a worldwide and local audience.

 All about the course